mario-aq/syrus-infra/README.md

 ### CloudFormation Outputs

-The following outputs are available for the Inference System:
+The following outputs are available for the Messaging Infrastructure:

-- `InferenceQueueUrl` / `InferenceQueueArn`: Inference queue URL and ARN
-- `InferenceDlqUrl` / `InferenceDlqArn`: Inference DLQ URL and ARN
 - `MessagingQueueUrl` / `MessagingQueueArn`: Messaging queue URL and ARN
 - `MessagingDlqUrl` / `MessagingDlqArn`: Messaging DLQ URL and ARN
 - `DedupTableName` / `DedupTableArn`: Dedup table name and ARN
-- `WorkerInstanceId`: EC2 worker instance ID

 All outputs are exported with the pattern: `Syrus{ResourceName}-{stage}`